crossdotmoe/weeb/README.md

-# 🌟 Anyme-Next 🌟
+# 🌟 Weeb 🌟

-Welcome to **Anyme-Next** – your ultimate destination for anime and manga! 🎉 This project offers a stunningly designed and fully responsive website that combines the best of both worlds, allowing users to enjoy their favorite anime and manga in one place.
+Welcome to **Weeb** – your ultimate destination for anime and manga! 🎉 This project offers a stunningly designed and fully responsive website that combines the best of both worlds, allowing users to enjoy their favorite anime and manga in one place.

 ---

-## 📝 About Anyme-Next
+## 📝 About Weeb

-**Anyme-Next** is a sleek, modern, and highly responsive website built using the latest technologies.
+**Weeb** is a sleek, modern, and highly responsive website built using the latest technologies.
 With a cool and user-friendly interface, it's designed to give users an immersive experience as they dive into the world of anime and manga.

 ### ✨ Features
 - **🚀 Super Fast**: Powered by Next.js for blazing fast performance and SSR (Server-Side Rendering).